 Of course, that’s not true, so you don’t have to feel bad about the 10 percent conversion rate, which, by the way, would be awesome.

 You want to focus on benefits instead of features.
 This requires knowledge about your target customers’ pains, needs, and greed.

 Include also pictures that stress these benefits and help to tell a story.

 Most of what I read on improving listing descriptions for better conversions gives good tips.
 Still, it misses two essential things my article will cover.

 One is confusing features with benefits, and the other is pictures.

-I have seen many different real estate websites and read many real estate listing descriptions.
+I have seen many different real estate websites and read many listing descriptions.

 What did I find?

-Some real estate professionals think the listing description is just the space you use to enter the basic information of a particular property.
+Some real estate professionals think the listing description is just the space you use to enter the basic information about a particular property.

 And for the picture or video part, they are partially correct.

 Look at the following statistic I found on this website:

-Listings with high-res photos tend to sell about or just above the list price around 44 percent of the time.
+Listings with high-res photos sell about or just above the list price around 44 percent of the time.

 Furthermore, those properties will sell 64 percent of the time within six months.

 And house listings where aerial photographs were made sell 68 percent faster than properties with standard images.

 Then others put quite a lot of time and effort into the description, but, unfortunately, it doesn’t convert visitors into leads.

 So, time and likely money is wasted.

 Imagine putting time and effort into listing descriptions of your properties or projects, then…crickets.